fetchapp/fetchapp-dotnet-2.0/README.md

 # fetchapp-dotnet-2.0

-A complete refactor of the FetchApp dotnet library.
+A .NET library for version 2.0 of the FetchApp API.

 # Proposed Syntax